Why Is My Period Blood Watery?

 Heavy menstrual bleeding over time can lead to iron deficiency anemia, a condition where your blood doesn’t have enough red blood cells.
 These cells are responsible for carrying oxygen throughout your body.
 When you’re anemic, your organs don’t receive enough oxygen, which can lead to symptoms like fatigue, weakness, shortness of breath, and in severe cases, fainting.

-See also How To Get Periods Overnight?
+See also How To Track Ovulation With Irregular Periods?

 2. Hypovolemia